Few plants have a rich history as an indoor houseplant like the Kentia palm tree.

 Recently, doing some channel surfing, I ran across an old movie.
 In the background was the “Kentia” a popular indoor palm and one of the toughest and most elegant palms for interior use around.

 The Kentia is simply a great indoor plant!

 Decorators love the singular, slender indoor palm trees which provide a stunning accent.

 The Kentia is an upright palm with beautiful, arching, dark green leaves.
 Its use as an indoor palm dates back to the socialite days of the Victorian era.
 Many call this species – “tree in a pot.”

-Kentias are generally available in the 5-12 foot tall range for indoor use.
-Where it is native, Lord Howe Island east of Australia, the Kentia palm can reach a height of 60 feet.
+Kentias are generally available in the 5′-12′ foot tall range for indoor use.
+It grows naturally on, Lord Howe Island east of Australia, where the Kentia palm can reach a height of 60′ feet.

 Today, seed (strictly regulated) is still imported from the island and grown in both Hawaii and California.

 Kentias do not have a tap root, and do very well as a containerized palm.
 They are usually grown as single plants until they reach a certain height.

 Then the palms are matched up and planted as multiples of 2 to 5 plants per pot and grown on.
 This process can take 4 to 7 years before the Kentia are ready for sale.

 Kentia Palm Care – The Light Indicator